atonendeley/CE880-Data-Science/Assignment 2023/README.md

-This section covers assignment for Predicting Hotel Cancellation with the folder containing the codes and the data set.
+This section covers assignment for Predicting Hotel Booking Cancellation with the folder containing the codes and the data set.